-#16 A roadmap on how to start freelancing from scratch
+#16 How to start freelancing from scratch – A roadmap

 • x6 steps I’d take if I had to start over from zero.